 I have worked extensively research on homelessness, multiple and complex needs and housing options througout my career, mostly recently completing a longitudinal evaluation of a homeless crisis centre.
 I have also worked extensively with Indigo House (http://indigohousegroup.com/) in this field of research (see this report as example).

 I have also been leading a programme of activities on Adverse Childhood Experiences policy approaches.
 To date, activities have included six informal seminars at CRFR; a workshop; the development of a resource ‘padlet’; and a popular blog series in which invited guest writers ‘continue the conversation’.
 We plan to continue this work through academic publishing (an edited collection is planned for publication in 2020) and an ongoing programme of knowledge exchange activities, with a particular focus on supporting practitioners to share their practice experiences.
 See the blog here:

-- Edwards, R., Weller, S., Jamieson, L. & Davidson, E. (in press) ‘Search Strategies; Analytic Searching Across Multiple Datasets and within combined sources’, in Hughes, K. and Tarrant, A. (eds) Advances in Qualitative Secondary Analysis, Sage.
+- Edwards, R., Weller, S., Jamieson, L. & Davidson, E. (2019) ‘Search Strategies; Analytic Searching Across Multiple Datasets and within combined sources’, in Hughes, K. and Tarrant, A. (eds) Advances in Qualitative Secondary Analysis, Sage.

 - Davidson, E. and Cooper, T. (in press) ‘The Bookbug Programme: Booksharing as a tool for mediating children’s reading in Scotland’ in Mediating Children’s Reading, Anne Marie Hagen (eds), University of Lehigh Press.

 - Davidson, E. & Carlin, E. (2019) Steeling young people: resilience and youth policy in Scotland.
 Social Policy and Society.
 18(3).